-If the damage appears to be more than minor or superficial the vehicle must be submitted for an inspection at the Council's authorised testing station. - The appointment will be made by the licence holder, who is liable for any fees incurred.
+If the damage appears to be more than minor or superficial the vehicle must be submitted for an inspection at the Council's an appears and a submitted station. - The appointment will be made by the licence holder, who is liable for any fees incurred.
 The vehicle license will be suspended until a valid compliance test has been provided to the Council.